-Younger students can play a matching game with the Earth system icons and different pictures or items from around the room.
-This way the students will be able to identify the object with its part of the Earth system.
+Younger students can play a matching game with the icons and different pictures or items from around the room.
+This will help students connect the object with its category.
 Then discuss how the different objects might interact with each other.